The Commensal Real-time ASKAP Fast Transient incoherent-sum survey

-The searches produce a stream of raw candidates (time, signal-to-noise ratio, dispersion measure, width) which are broadcast over User Datagram Protocol.
-A burst (either RFI or a {\em bona-fide} FRB) produces candidates over a region of candidate parameter space.
-A density-based spatial clustering algorithm \cite[][]{10.5555/3001460.3001507} is used to group raw candidates.
-This is important as it allows RFI (which typically has the greatest S/N at low DM) to be distinguished from FRBs.
-To ensure that the real-time clustering algorithm was working properly, raw candidates were also inspected off-line after being clustered using a friends-of-friends algorithm \cite[][]{1982ApJ...257..423H}.
 The search latency ranges from a few hundred milliseconds to a few seconds.
 The time resolution of searches varied over the course of the survey, between $860\,\mu$s and $1.7$\,ms, as system performance was optimised.
 There is a trade-off between the number of antennas that can be ingested and the time resolution.
 For the majority of the searching, a time resolution of $1.182$\,ms was chosen, which allowed the incoherent sum of intensities from $\sim$24 antennas to be formed.